On a nonlinear model in domains with cavities arising from cardiac electrophysiology: Uniqueness of the inverse problem

 \section{Uniqueness of the inverse problem}

-In this Section we investigate the uniqueness of the inverse problem, i. e. \begin{problem} Assume it is possible to measure the solution to (\ref{probcav}), $u\big|_\Sigma$ where $\Sigma$ is an open connected portion of $\partial\Omega_2\cap\partial\Omega$.
-Is it possible to uniquely determine $D$? \end{problem} The answer is yes thanks to the following result:
+In this section we investigate the uniqueness of the inverse problem, i. e. \begin{problem} Assume it is possible to measure the solution to (\ref{probcav}), $u\big|_\Sigma$ where $\Sigma$ is an open connected portion of $\partial\Omega_1\cap\partial\Omega$.
+Is it possible to uniquely determine $D$?